stern2205/credit_score_app/README.md

 * Interactive visualizations using Plotly (Radar and Donut charts)

-* Store and retrieve data from a PostgreSQL database
+* Store and retrieve data from a localhost PostgreSQL database

 * Display the latest 5 credit score predictions